• Skip to main content

 Loose sutures.

-We will concede that a patient removing a loose stitch on their own may be permissible.
-Justifications.
-But once again, preferably only after conferring with their dentist first.
+A patient removing a loose stitch on their own may be permissible.
+Situations when.
+But once again, after conferring with their dentist first.

 If a DIY approach is deemed appropriate (sanctioned by your dentist), the instructions above can be followed.